-Although the Spartans promised to send military aid to the Athenians, their laws stated they could only do so after the full moon Concrete was invented by the Romans to help make their buildings stronger and easier to build.
+Although the Spartans promised to send military aid to the Athenians, their laws stated they could only do so after the full moon

-Newspapers were first invented by the Romans around the year 131 BC.
-The first newspapers were written on metal or stone and posted in public areas for people to read.

-Aqueducts were not a new idea, but the Romans greatly improved the pre-existing designs.
+- Newspapers were first invented by the Romans around the year 131 BC.
+The first newspapers were written on metal or stone and posted in public areas for people to read. - Aqueducts were not a new idea, but the Romans greatly improved the pre-existing designs.
 They built huge networks of pipes, channels, and bridges for transporting fresh water.
 The aqueducts were connected to a vast water holding area.
-This water would then be distributed to public baths, fountains, farms, and more.

-Many of these towns would have water that was running water and a sewage system.

-Central heating was invented by the Romans to keep houses warm in the winter.
+This water would then be distributed to public baths, fountains, farms, and more. - Many of these towns would have water that was running water and a sewage system. - Central heating was invented by the Romans to keep houses warm in the winter.
 This central heating system was called hypocaustum.
-It involved circulating hot air through hollowed floors and walls.
+It involved circulating hot air through hollowed floors and walls. - The Roman Empire was one of the greatest empires in history. - The Roman Empire began in the city of Rome, Italy, and grew into a vast had passed.

-We have a lot of evidence from Roman times e.g. remains of buildings, coins, written descriptions, objects such as tesserae, bones, oil lamps.

-Archaeological and written evidence shows us that Roman Britain, like the rest of the empire, was a multicultural place.

-In 1901, a sarcophagus was unearthed in York, England.
-The skeletal remains were known as 'the Ivory Bangle Lady.'
-She was of North African heritage and had wealth and high status.

-Lucius Septimus Severus was an African Emperor who came to Britain in Ad 208.

-The Beachy Head lady - she originated from Sub-Saharan Africa and lived on the south coast of England.

-Queen Boudicca ruled the Celtic tribe called the Iceni after her husband's death.

-had passed.
 Their aid thus arrived too late to help the Athenian army.